Home > Sustainable Agriculture

 Food Safety at Farmers’ Markets

-Soon farmers’ markets will be bustling as consumers flock to buy fruits, vegetables, cheeses, and meat from local farmers.
+Consumers flock to seasonal farmers’ markets to buy fruits, vegetables, cheeses, and meat from local farmers.
 What food safety regulation applies to the food there?
 The same as or different than the fruits and vegetables we buy at the grocery store?

 Digging in: Dancing Vineyard’s Cynthia & Lauren Russell